laboon/CS1530_Fall2016/deliverables/4/deliverable4.md

 Each of these sections shall be CLEARLY MARKED (i.e. they should each have titles and start on their own page).

 Code should be submitted as pull requests on GitHub.
-Another member of the team - *not* the person who wrote the code - should review the code for performance issues, illegibility, test coverage, poor design, lack of commenting, poor algorithm choice, etc.  We will discuss code review more in class as the sprint progresses.
+Remember that another member of the team - *not* the person who wrote the code - should review the code for performance issues, illegibility, test coverage, poor design, lack of commenting, poor algorithm choice, etc.

 Remember that your main goal is to deliver a working version of the software (i.e., can be compiled and executed on any individual member's computer).
 Think about that when planning and prioritizing!